syncfusion-content/maui-docs/MAUI/Shimmer/getting-started.md

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add `SfShimmer` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core), and then install it.
+To add SfShimmer to your project, open the NuGet package manager in Visual Studio, and search for the [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core), and then install it.
 3. To initialize the control, import the control namespace `Syncfusion.Maui.Shimmer` in XAML or C# code.

 4. Initialize `SfShimmer.`